elugens/hello-javascript/docs/additional-questions/storing-data-in-the-browser/localstorage-sessionstorage.md

 ---

-### Briefly explain how the JavaScript sessionStorage object functions?
+### Can you briefly explain how the JavaScript sessionStorage object functions?

 <details>
   <summary><strong>View Answer:</strong></summary>